MicrosoftDocs/customer-insights/ci-docs/data-sources.md

 For example, a 'birthday' column has the datatype set as 'date'.
 A customer record has their birthday entered as '01/01/19777'.
 The system flags this record as corrupted.
 Change the birthday in the source system to '1977'.
 After an automated refresh of data sources, the field now has a valid format and the record is removed from the corrupted entity.

-The following checks run on the ingested data to expose corrupted records:

-- The value of a field doesn't match with the data type of its column.
-- Fields contain characters that cause the columns to not match the expected schema.
-For example: incorrectly formatted quotes, unescaped quotes, or newline characters.
-- If there are datetime/date/datetimeoffset columns, their format must be specified in the model if it doesn't follow the standard ISO format.

 ### Fix corrupted data

 1. Go to **Data** > **Entities** and look for the corrupted entities in the **System** section.
 The naming schema of corrupted entities: 'DataSourceName_EntityName_corrupt'.